OpenSpace/OpenSpace-Docs/content/milky-way/substellar-objects/brown-dwarfs/index.md

-## Distribution in the solar neighborhood
+## Distribution in the Solar Neighborhood

 Because brown dwarfs are extremely dim objects, we cannot detect these objects to great distances.
 In many ways, it is still a research frontier where new objects are being discovered and new telescopes tailored to detect these objects are coming online.